 Excelsior's Board meets when it is necessary and desirable to transact business of the Company.
 Each committee of Excelsior's Board meets at least once each year or more frequently as deemed necessary by the applicable committee.
 The Audit Committee meets every quarter.
 The frequency of the meetings and the nature of the meeting agendas are dependent upon the nature of the business and affairs which Excelsior faces from time to time.
-During the financial year ended December 31, 2022, Excelsior's Board met four times, the Audit Committee met four times, the Compensation Committee met one time, the, Nominating and Corporate Governance Committee did not meet, and the Project Steering Committee met 8 times.
-The following table provides details regarding director attendance at Board and committee meetings held during each director's tenure on Excelsior's Board and his respective committees during the financial year ended December 31, 2022.
+During the financial year ended December 31, 2023, Excelsior's Board met four times, the Audit Committee met four times, the Compensation Committee met two times, the, Nominating and Corporate Governance Committee did not meet, and the Project Steering Committee met 10 times.
+The following table provides details regarding director attendance at Board and committee meetings held during each director's tenure on Excelsior's Board and his respective committees during the financial year ended December 31, 2023.

-Director Board Audit Committee Compensation, Committee Nominating and Corporate Governance Committee Project Steering Committee
+Director Stephen Board 4 of 4 Audit Committee N/A Compensation, Committee N/A Nominating and Corporate Governance Committee N/A Project Steering Committee 10 of 10

-Mark J. Morabito 1 1 of 1 N/A N/A N/A N/A

-Stephen Twyerould 4 of 4 N/A N/A N/A 8 of 8
+Twyerould

-Colin Kinley 4 of 4 N/A N/A N/A 4 of 8
+Colin Kinley 4 of 4 2 of 2 N/A N/A 8 of 10

-Jim Kolbe 2 3 of 4 4 of 4 1 of 1 N/A N/A

-Michael Haworth 4 of 4 4 of 4 N/A N/A 7 of 8
+Michael Haworth 3 of 4 3 of 4 N/A N/A 10 of 10

-Lord Robin Renwick 4 of 4 N/A 1 of 1 N/A N/A
+Lord Robin 1 Renwick 2 of 2 N/A N/A N/A N/A

-Fred DuVal 4 of 4 3 of 4 N/A N/A N/A
+Fred DuVal 4 of 4 4 of 4 2 of 2 N/A N/A

-Stephen Axcell 3 of 4 N/A 1 of 1 N/A 6 of 8
+Stephen Axcell 3 of 4 2 of 2 2 of 2 N/A 8 of 10